Business Food Waste Partnership Grants

 Successful applicants are also required to participate in bimonthly Partnership meetings, coordinated by the EPA.
 These meetings aim to create a platform for partners to share experiences and lessons learnt, identify opportunities for collaboration and maximise their project success.

-Grants of up to $200,000 excl GST are available for projects lasting up to two years.
+Grants of up to $200,000 excl GST are available for projects lasting up to 18 months.
 The Funding Deed signed on approval of the grant sets out a payment schedule, aligned to activities, targets and milestones.

 GST